pyvista/pyvista/doc/api/plotting/index.rst

 Charts API
 ----------
 Charts API reference.
 These dedicated classes can be used to embed charts in plotting windows.
-Note that using charts requires a VTK version of at least 9.0 and in a future release will require `vtk>=9.2`.
+Note that full charts functionality requires a VTK version of at least 9.2.
+Most components work fine in older versions though.

 .. toctree::
    :maxdepth: 2